-The AdEdge treatment system was designed to treat 40 gallons per minute and to remove up to a maximum of 25 mg/L of NO3-N (as required by the Contract).
-The treatment system was packaged in a compact, skid-mounted unit, model APUIX-NO3-2472CO-3-290, utilizing three vessels arranged in parallel, each loaded with AdEdge ADIX-NO3 nitrate-selective anion exchange resin.
+The AdEdge treatment system was designed to treat 40 gallons per minute (gpm) and remove up to a maximum of 25 mg/L of NO3-N, as required by the contract.
+Treatment was packaged in a compact, skid-mounted unit.
+The model, APUIX-NO3-2472CO-3-290, utilizes three vessels arranged in parallel, each loaded with AdEdge ADIX-NO3 nitrate-selective anion exchange resin.
 Two of the vessels are always maintained in service, while the third vessel is offline in regeneration or in standby.
 The resin is supplied in the chloride form as moist, tough, uniform spherical beads and is NSF 61 certified.
-AdEdge Treatment System Features

-- Continuous on-line nitrate measurement on blended effluent.
+- Continuous online nitrate measurement on blended effluent.

 - Modulating valve on bypass line provides a consistent blended effluent nitrate concentration not exceeding 7 mg/L as N, helping to extend regeneration frequency and improving efficiency.

-- The ADIX-NO3 resin is regenerated with a brine solution; the waste water is taken to sanitary sewer.
+- The ADIX-NO3 resin is regenerated with a brine solution; the wastewater is taken to sanitary sewer.

-- System control provided by PLC and HMI operator interface screen.
-PLC provides control of well pumps, chlorine dosing pumps, bypass valve, and automatic regeneration operations.
+- System control provided by PLC and HMI operator interface screen; PLC provides control of well pumps, chlorine dosing pumps, bypass valve and automatic regeneration operations.

 - Remote monitoring including access to HMI screens, alarm notification via email and SMS.

-- Differential pressure monitoring, local pressure gauges, flow sensors, and a central hydraulic panel.
+- Differential pressure monitoring, local pressure gauges, flow sensors and a central hydraulic panel.

 The system was started up in June 2014.
-The treatment system has consistently removed nitrate levels below the treatment goal of 10 mg/L as N since it began operation.
+The treatment system has consistently removed nitrate levels to below the treatment goal of 10 mg/L as N since it began operation.